nicolas-siplis/mdnsjava/README.md

 ## <a name="changelog"></a> Changelog

 ### Version 2.2.0 Changes
-* **Changed Java Package from org.xbill.mDNS -> net.posick.mdns**. mdnsjava uses dnsjava for DNS functionality, but is not part of the dnsjava project.
+* **Changed Java Package from net.posick.mDNS -> net.posick.mdns**. mdnsjava uses dnsjava for DNS functionality, but is not part of the dnsjava project.
 * **Full Maven Support**.
 Maven is now the build system for mdnsjava.

 ## <a name="dependencies"></a> Dependencies